 Customer experience is one of the most important business concerns today.
-According to research, by the year 2020, it is expected to be the key brand differentiator – more important than price or product quality.
+It is expected to be the key brand differentiator – more important than price or product quality.
 The majority of customers value a good experience: 86% say that they are willing to pay more for good CX.

 You need a quality assurance program to ensure a consistent, good-quality customer experience.
-Sure, you might get by on luck, talent, and hard work.
-For a while.
-But as your business expands, you'll need to hire new people who most likely won't have the same dedication as you have for the company.
+Sure, you might get by on luck, talent, and hard work — for a while.
+But as your business expands, you'll need to hire new people who likely won't have the same dedication as you have for the company.

 Even with the best will in the world, your customer service staff won't be able to deliver excellent service without proper direction.